Acute vs. Chronic

 Pain can be categorized as acute or chronic.

 Acute pain is pain of less than three months duration and is generally provoked by a specific disease or injury, is thought to serve a useful biologic purpose and is usually expected to be self-limited.

 For further information regarding acute pain, see:

 Chronic pain is defined as persistent or recurrent pain lasting longer than 3 months and may be considered a disease state because it outlasts the normal time of healing if associated with a disease or injury.
 Chronic pain is thought to serves no biologic purpose and have no recognizable end-point.

-Recent Center for Disease Control and Prevention (CDC) and National Center for Health Statistics (NCHS) data suggest substantial rates of pain from the various causes and that most people in chronic pain have multiple sites of pain.
-For U.S. adults reporting pain, causes include: severe headache or migraine (16.1%), low back pain (28.1%), neck pain (15.1%), knee pain (19.5%), shoulder pain (9.0%), finger pain (7.6%), and hip pain (7.1%).
+Recent Center for Disease Control and Prevention (CDC) and National Center for Health Statistics (NCHS) data identifies substantial rates of pain from various causes and that most people in chronic pain have multiple sites of pain.
+For U.S. adults reporting pain, causes include:

 Opioids Overview (start here)